 The Lunde Barn was built in 1926.
 It was originally home to my great grandpa's 28 Clydesdale horses.
 If you look in the rafters, you can still see the horses' names in white paint.
 In time, the horses were sold and tractors were bought, and the Lunde Barn became a seasonal barn mostly directed at calving use.

 The barn has a large loft, usually stacked full of alfalfa square bales.
 There is a rope in the loft that has provided enless hours of fun for my brother & I as kids.
 The west end of the barn was a dairy parlour back in it's day.

 So, in Summer of 2011, we are very excited to announce the transformation of the Lunde Barn!

 NOW...
 The west end of the barn has been made into a gorgeous miniature horse heaven!
 We built 3 large 10' x10' foaling stalls, each with barn cameras linked to the house.
 We built 3 6' x 10' stalls for show horses.
 Our barn has a 15' aisle with many tie-bars.

 Our barn has many adjoining corrals, each complete with a mini-size shelter.
-Most of our miniature pastures or corrals are outfitted with wood fencing.
+Most of our miniature pastures or corrals are outfitted with wood fencing or specialized galvanized wire fencing.
 We have a round pen for exercise and of course a whole farm for driving around on.

 OUTDOOR DRIVING ARENA...
 We have seeded our 2 acre "south pen" to grass.
-It surrounds the barn, and what used to be a dry lot will soon be a lush green pasture for grassy turnouts for mares & foals and show horses.
-We are fencing an outdoor driving arena as well, which is about 40 x 100 feet.
+It surrounds the barn, and what used to be a dry lot is now a lush green pasture for grassy turnouts for mares & foals and show horses.
+We have an additional 40 x 100ft pasture dedicated for our outdoor driving arena, where most of our training takes place.